spirit-riddle/mkdocs-software-printer/src/lnov/virtualFolder/ai/instructions/AIDebuggerCommandline.md

-Here’s the updated documentation:

----

 # AI Debugger Command Line Instructions

-Use these commands to modify code files, focusing on connecting project files, resolving dependencies, and fixing syntax issues.
+Use these commands to modify code files, focusing on connecting project files and resolving dependencies.
 Each prompt should contain only **one command per file**.
-Commands for multiple files can be included, but **only the first command for each file will be applied**; any subsequent commands for the same file will be ignored.
+Commands for multiple files can be included, allowing updates across many files simultaneously.
+However, **only the first command for each file will be applied**; any subsequent commands for the same file in the same prompt will be ignored.

+### Important Rules

+- **Only Import Modifications**: This debugging process focuses solely on ensuring files are interconnected correctly.
+In programming languages, this means only modifying import or include statements to connect project files.
+Ignore any commands that involve content other than import or dependency-related adjustments.
+- **One Command per File**: Only the first command per file is accepted in each prompt, with any additional commands for that file ignored to avoid conflicts.

 ### Commands